sait-wbdv/fall-2023/src/lib/content/assessments/cpnt-200/final-project.md

 In this group assignment, you will work with your classmates to create a database-driven blog that features a GUI CMS.

+This can be on any topic though I recommend to do it as a tech blog (focus on writing content that you can present on in 265).
+The ideas don't need to be novel, but should be meaningful.
+You can write tutorials, opinion pieces, explanations, reviews... whatever is relevant to you.
+If you're at a loss for content, think about major ah-ha moment's that you've had during the semester.

 **Grading**:

 - Group mark: 40 points